hello-robot/stretch_ros/stretch_core/README.md

 ## Testing

 The primary testing framework being used within *stretch_ros* is pytest.
 Pytest is an open source testing framework that scales well and takes a functional approah resulting in minimal boiler plate code.
-First you should ensure that pytest is installed and up to date:
+First we should ensure that pytest is installed and up to date:

 ```bash